The Circle and the Line

 The window of Allness

-The Window of Allness surrounds our universe suspending the Infinite Point in its center.
-It expands outwardly beyond our universe into parallel time lines and inwardly manifesting as “mind over matter”, instant healing, teleportation, and trans-dimensional shifts.
+The Window of Allness lives at the very outer edge of our universe.
+It is a circular window made of two transcendental chakras.
+The 14th expands outwardly beyond our universe into parallel time lines and other universes.
+The 13th is on the inside of the circle radiating inwardly manifesting as “mind over matter”, instant healing, teleportation, and trans-dimensional shifts.

 The inner chamber of the heart chakra